aws/aws-cdk/packages/@aws-cdk/aws-lambda-nodejs/README.md

 #### Install modules
 By default, all node modules referenced in your Lambda code will be bundled by esbuild.
-Use the `nodeModules` prop to specify a list of modules that should not be bundled but instead included in the `node_modules` folder of the Lambda package.
+Use the `nodeModules` prop under `bundling` to specify a list of modules that should not be bundled but instead included in the `node_modules` folder of the Lambda package.
 This is useful when working with native dependencies or when esbuild fails to bundle a module.

 ```ts